jose-lopez/lemmas_finder/README.md

 "processed".
 Files with warnings and logs are also generated for each one of the *.csv files.

-For instance, if you have some lines in one of the .csv files, like these:
+For instance, if you have a line in one of the .csv files, like this:

 ,n,token,lemma,pos
 8,4,ἀρθέντʼ,?,a-s---ma-